HarryTrimble/task_list/README.md

 When users ask this question to government, the answer now is...it depends.

-These patterns and guidance will change that:
+Our team's hypothesis is these patterns and guidance will that:

 ## Naming your service (published)